Output Artifacts (Final Output Viewers)

 Quick Answer

-Use this guide to shape flow final outputs for UI rendering (markdown, media, and groups) using stable viewer envelopes.
+Use this guide to shape flow final outputs for UI rendering using stable viewer envelopes, Markdown reports, and fenced breyta-resource embeds.
+For public/end-user and installed flow output, default to a single readable Markdown artifact.

 Flows always produce a final output: the value returned by the :flow form.